-- A. Petition for Modification of Child Support and Judgment of Arrears; and - C. Summons (If the respondent has already signed the Acknowledgement and Acceptance of Service, you may file it now and you can then skip to Step 4 or Step 6 depending on your situation) - D. Pay the filing fee - E. Take the original and two (2) copies of each document to the Clerk's office. - a.
+- A. Petition to Modify Custody and Support (attach certified copy of prior custody order); and - C. Summons (If the respondent has already signed the Acknowledgement and Acceptance of Service, you may file it now and you can then skip to Step 4 or Step 6 depending on your situation) - D. Pay the filing fee - E. Take the original and two (2) copies of each document to the Clerk's office. - a.
 The Clerk will give you both copies back after file-stamping them - b.
 You should keep one copy for your records. - c.
 The other set of documents will need to be served upon the respondent.

 Step 3.
 Serve the Respondent.
 Once the Petition filed, a copy must be formally given to (a/k/a served on) the respondent.
-Personal service of the Petition and Summons on the respondent by a sheriff is required for the Petition unless the respondent completes an Acknowledgment and Acceptance of Service form.
+Personal service of the Petition and Summons on the respondent by a sheriff is required for the Petition unless the respondent completes an

+Acknowledgment and Acceptance of Service form.
 Formal service is required for the Petition so the Court has proof that the other party actually received the paperwork.
 Other forms of service exist, but these are the easiest methods that meet the formal service requirement for a Petition.
 If you cannot serve the respondent by either of these methods, ask the Clerk for additional forms for alternative methods of service.